signalfx/signalfx-agent/docs/quick-install.md

 ### Review additional documentation

-After a successful installation, you can learn more about:
+After a successful installation, learn more about the SignalFx agent and the SignalFx UI.

-* The capabilities of the SignalFx Smart Agent.
+* Review the capabilities of the SignalFx Smart Agent.
 See [Advanced Installation Options](./advanced-install-options.md).

-* The SignalFx UI, including how data is displayed.
-See [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html).
+* Learn how data is displayed in the SignalFx UI.
+See [View infrastructure status](https://docs.signalfx.com/en/latest/getting-started/quick-start.html#step-3-view-infrastructure-status).